thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 ### Check the incoming MQTT message

-You can observe the MQTT message which is received by the local MQTT broker by subscribing to the following topic on your thin-edge.io device:
+You can observe the MQTT message which is received by the local MQTT broker by subscribing to the following topic on your %%te%% device:

 ```sh
 tedge mqtt sub 'c8y/#'